bioconda/bioconda-utils/docs/source/faqs.rst

 **Miniconda** is the slimmed-down version of the Anaconda distribution;
 miniconda only has conda and its dependencies.

-**Miniforge** is like miniconda, but with the conda-forge channel preconfigures and all packages coming from the conda-forge and *not* the ``defaults`` channel.
+**Miniforge** is like miniconda, but with the conda-forge channel preconfigured and all packages coming from the conda-forge and *not* the ``defaults`` channel.